Driving Event Attendance Through Well Designed Curation

 In previous years, the event had more of a grassroots approach in regards to advertising.
 But by developing a more detailed and strategic approach, with an emphasis on digital-focused design, the organizers signaled to the community this was more than just a small neighborhood event.

-From the first strategic meeting, it was obvious that a curated digital edition was not only the optimal creative solution to telling the story of the Back to School event online, it was the ideal financial and time-sensitive solution as well.
+From the first strategic meeting, it was obvious that a curated digital edition was not only the optimal creative solution to telling the story of the Back to School event online, but it was also the ideal financial and time-sensitive solution as well.
 Lancaster Recreation did not have the time or manpower to create and manage a micro-site for the event.
 Our Design for Digital team stepped in and created an enhanced Nxtbook over a matter of a few days that met all the functionality needs of a website while also giving the reader a more guided and personalized experience.

 The Back to School Give Away was held on August 12th at Clipper Stadium in Lancaster.
 It was a hot, bright summer day, but not even the hot temperatures could keep the crowds away.
 In the past, the event has been able to give away 1100 backpacks and had up to 2000 people participate in the event.
 This year, they were able to distribute 2400 backpacks and the attendance reached nearly 4000.